 The MyAdvisor Terms apply when you use MyAdvisor.

 - Part 1 General Terms: Part 1 applies to all MyAdvisor users.
 It contains descriptions of the Services available through MyAdvisor, terms regarding the collection and use your personal information, instructions regarding your use of MyAdvisor, and general contractual terms, including limitations of liability.
 Part 1 includes details on how we will communicate with you in regards to MyAdvisor.

-- Part 2 Aggregation Service: Part 2 applies if you use the MyAdvisor Aggregation Service, and sets out applicable terms and conditions, including those regarding the collection and use of your Aggregation Information through MyAdvisor.
+- Part 2 Aggregation Service: Part 2 applies if you use the MyAdvisor Aggregation Service, and sets out applicable terms and conditions, including those regarding the collection and use of your Aggregation Information (as defined in the MyAdvisor terms) through MyAdvisor.

 - Part 3 Sponsor Pension Plans: Part 3 applies only to members of a Sponsor Pension Plan for which the Sponsor has given you access to Sponsor Pension Plan Information through MyAdvisor.
 Part 3 includes additional privacy terms.

 - Part 4 RBC Employees: Part 4 applies only to RBC Employees who choose to include their RBC Employee Information.
 Part 4 includes additional privacy terms.

 6. Verified.Me.
 Terms and conditions that apply when you use the Verified.Me Service.